MicrosoftDocs/entra-docs/docs/identity/multi-tenant-organizations/governance-cross-tenant-sync.md

 Cross-tenant synchronization is a flexible and ready-to-use solution to provision accounts and facilitate seamless collaboration across tenants in an organization.
 Cross-tenant synchronization automatically manages user identity lifecycle across tenants.
 It provisions, synchronizes, and deprovisions users in the scope of synchronization from source tenants.

-This article describes how [Microsoft Entra Identity Governance](~/id-governance/identity-governance-overview.md) customers can use cross-tenant synchronization to manage identity and access lifecycles across multitenant organizations.
+This article describes how [Microsoft Entra ID Governance](~/id-governance/identity-governance-overview.md) customers can use cross-tenant synchronization to manage identity and access lifecycles across multitenant organizations.

 ## Deployment example

 In this example, Contoso is a multitenant organization with three production Microsoft Entra tenants.
-Contoso is deploying cross-tenant synchronization and Microsoft Entra Identity Governance features to address the following scenarios:
+Contoso is deploying cross-tenant synchronization and Microsoft Entra ID Governance features to address the following scenarios:

 * Manage employee identity lifecycles across multiple tenants
 * Use workflows to automate lifecycle processes for employees that originate in other tenants